 Teacher—Help shape the future of the country by engaging children and youth in quality learning experiences within a classroom.
-Teachers, from the kindergarten to secondary school level, are going to be needed in just about every province and territory.
+Teachers, from the kindergarten to secondary school level, have fair-to-good employment outlooks in just about every province and territory.
 Whether you can picture yourself fueling the imaginations of five-year-olds or preparing 18-year-olds to graduate and succeed in life, you could find a number of opportunities that could help you achieve your dreams.

 - Top-end hourly wage for secondary school teachers—$52.75 or more

 - Median hourly wage for secondary school teachers—$40.87